MicrosoftDocs/Console-Docs/docs/getconsoleprocesslist.md

 ----------

 *lpdwProcessList* \[out\]
 A pointer to a buffer that receives an array of process identifiers upon success.
+This must be a valid buffer and cannot be `NULL`.

 *dwProcessCount* \[in\]
 The maximum number of process identifiers that can be stored in the *lpdwProcessList* buffer.
+This must be greater than 0 and refer to the length of `lpdwProcessList`.

 Return value
 ------------